karalabe/ssz/README.md

 Do note, we've reused the previously defined `Address` and `Withdrawal` types.
 You'll need those too to make this part of the code work.
 The `uint256.Int` type is from the `github.com/holiman/uint256` package.

-In order to encode/decode such a (standalone) object via SSZ, it needs to implement the `ssz.DynamicObject` interface:
+To encode/decode such an object via SSZ, it needs to implement the `ssz.DynamicObject` interface:

 ```go
 type DynamicObject interface {